laristra/portage/doc/simple_mesh.md

 ## Simple Mesh

-The Simple_Mesh class provides a concrete example of a basic regular Cartesian mesh framework in 3d.
+The Portage::Simple_Mesh class provides a concrete example of a basic regular Cartesian mesh framework in 3d.
 Simple_Mesh is _not_ designed for production, and is currently only serial-capable -- it does not have any ghost information, so queries to ghost entities simply return 0.